Lumiwealth/lumibot/README.md

 **Strategy Methods** These are strategy helper methods.

-**Event Methods** These methods are executed when an event is trigered.
-Similar to lifecycle methods, but only *might* happen.

 **Broker Methods** How to interact with the broker (buy, sell, get positions, etc)

 **Data Methods** How to get price data easily